TEXAS NON-SUBSCRIPTION RESEARCH: WHY COMPANIES SWITCH

 The Sedgwick Institute, in conjunction with the University of Illinois Chicago and Visiting Fellow Dr. Tony Lossaso, are finishing up research on why and to what effect, companies with Texas injury exposure, switch from the Texas statutory WC system to the Texas Non-subscriber system.
-Look for this study in the 2nd quarter of 2019.

-Executive Summary: SUBSTANTIAL EVIDENCE THAT THE PRACTICE OF PHYSICIAN DISPENSING LEADS TO OVERPRESCRIBING OF DRUGS
+THE PRACTICE OF PHYSICIAN DISPENSING LEADS TO OVERPRESCRIBING OF DRUGS

 Substantial research indicates that the practice of physician dispensing leads to overprescribing of drugs.
 The analysis concludes that allowing payers to direct workers to convenient dispensing locations is the best way to counteract the strong incentives to over prescribe.

 This study provides a brief overview of how states regulate the practice of physician dispensing in workers’ compensation.
 Second, a description of the substantial financial rewards and business model that several firms have used to market to physicians to enlist them to dispense is included.
 Third, the evidence from studies of the practice of physician dispensing is reviewed and shows a significant motive for dispensing too often appears to be the financial rewards.
 Patient care does not appear to be the primary driver of prescribing decisions for the average worker who receives physician-dispensed drugs.
 These financial rewards distort prescribing practices and often lead to prescriptions for unnecessary drugs, including unnecessary opioids.
 Fourth, the evidence on the benefits of physician dispensing alleged by its advocates is summarized and is found to be largely unsupported.
 Finally, the analysis concludes with a discussion of policy options for legislators and regulators.